ExgnosisClasses/JavaWeek1/Labs/Lab 6-3 Methods/Lab 6-3 Methods.md

 		this.name = name;
 	}
 ```
-This code uses a bit of common Java style.
-When we are passing a parameter in a method that will be assigned to an instance variable, the same name is used for both with the instance variable being identified by the `this` prefix.
+This code uses a bit of common Java coding style.
+- When we are passing a parameter in a method that will be assigned to an instance variable, the same name is used for both with the instance variable being identified by the `this` prefix.

 Now update the `Runner` class.